 8. Many more other things, but we don’t have room in this column!

 Being prepared is not being “Dr. Doomsey”.
 Until you have pushed your car down the street in long gas lines (1973 Brooklyn!) you may not realize that this stuff can happen and when your “booming economy” is a house of cards, you should be prepared.
-If you have any questions or just want to talk about your business you can contact me at email@example.com
+If you have any questions or just want to discuss your business, please contact me at email@example.com